 210 Bridge Street

 A panel of bee experts discuss beekeeping, gardening and the current problems facing bees and other pollinators.
-We'll be announcing additional speakers for 2018 and the moderator for this event very soon!
+Guest speakers for 2017 include Master Beekeeper Frank Licata and Scott McArt, honeybee researcher at Cornell University's Pollinator Network.
+We'll be announcing additional speakers and the moderator for this event very soon!

 Certified Master Beekeeper and Operations Manager of Mann Lake's Wilkes-Barre location.

 Frank is an Eastern Apiculture Society Certified Master Beekeeper, owner of Bramble Ridge Honey Farm and Operations Manager of Mann Lake's Wilkes-Barre location.
 His incredible knowledge and experience with honeybees is well respected within the beekeeping community.
 With his hives located in Northeastern Pennsylvania he is familiar with the problems and challenges facing honeybees here in the Upper Delaware Valley as well as the county.
 Frank regularly lectures about bees and beekeeping, most recently at the 2017 Geneva Bee Conference in Geneva, New York.